 In this article, we’ll give you 7 contenders for the best community app of 2023.
 Each has a slightly different approach and specialty, but there’s definitely something here for everyone.

 What is a community app?

-A community app is used to run, well, a community!
+In less formal terms, it’s an app that runs a community!
 Online communities are becoming more and more common in their own right, and lots of brands are also looking to add communities to their existing offerings as a way to serve their audience better.
 With a community app, at minimum, you can bring great discussions into your users’ hands.

 But many community app options go far beyond a forum function, giving you a ton of amazing features to build with, things like courses, subgroups, the options for paywalls, live streaming, and analytics.

 Plus, the best community apps also give you a white-label platform to build your own brand and not theirs.

 What to look for in a community app

 Usually, when we think about what to look for in a community app, we’re talking about features.
 The community features are what make up the daily experience of your community app and all you can do with it.
 It’s the features that will delight and engage your members.

 Which is fair game.
 So we’ll start here.
 But below we’ll talk about some other things worth considering too–things like the app company’s experience and track record, customer support, and approach to building.

 Here are some features that you can look for in a community app solution: